Gardasil-9: HPV Vaccine for Men in NYC – Vaccination Recommendations

-Why Should Men Get HPV Vaccine?
+Why Should Men Get the HPV Vaccine?

 Gardasil provides multiple benefits.
 It protects men from HPV strains that cause genital warts.
 It also protects men from anal cancers which a particularly prevalent in men who have sex with men.

-In addition, HPV vaccine for men also indirectly protects women as male sexual partners are less likely to infect them with HPV.
+In addition, the HPV vaccine for men also indirectly protects women as male sexual partners are less likely to infect them with HPV.
 In fact, studies show that women have a strong preference for their sex partners to have HPV vaccination.